umwrit350sp17/team6/teamdocs/TEAM CHARTER.md

    2. My weeks both this first week and the week before spring break end on thursdays due to mandatory commitments that I have to be out of town for by Friday.
    3. I prefer to know by the beginning of the week about assignments and do not have any experience with GitHub but am prepared to learn and work on these assignments to the best of my capabilities.
 * Maia:
-   1. I have never used Slack or Github, and I had trouble at first with figuring it out.
-However I was able to understand how to operate it, and hopefully there will not be any more issues with these sites.
+   1. I have never used Slack or GitHub, and I had trouble at first with figuring it out.
+However, I was able to understand how to operate it, and hopefully, there will not be any more issues with these sites.
    2. Like every other college student, I have a busy schedule throughout the week.
-However I will be easy to contact now that I have the apps, and wil make sure to check the groups frequently.
+However, I will be easy to contact now that I have the apps, and I will make sure to check the groups frequently.

 #### _Conflict Resolution:_